robOcity/ai-course/resources-students.md

 * [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/intro/learning/) - A currated list of Python tutorials each with a short description.

-* [Let's learn Python 3 in your PJ's](Let's learn Python 3 in your PJ's) - Introductory video tutorial on Python 3.
+* [Let's learn Python 3 in your PJ's](Let's learn Python 3 in your PJ's) - Introductory video tutorial on Python 3 for beginners.

 * [Python 3 Tutorial](https://www.python-course.eu/python3_course.php) - Intermediate Python 3 tutorial.

 * [Think Python](http://greenteapress.com/wp/think-python-2e/) - An excellent introduction to Python3 for beginners.
 If you like this free online text consider buying a physical copy.

 * [Dive into Python 3](http://www.diveintopython3.net/) - Another outstanding free online text, only this one is for experienced programmers.
 Consider buyin a copy if you find it proves valuable.

+* [Python Tutor](http://pythontutor.com/) - Visualize your Python code at runtime and is invaluable for debugging issues lists, tuples, dictionaires, sets and other Python fundimentals.
+If you are struggling with an aspect of your code, cut and paste it into Python Tutor and see what is going on.

 * [Awesome Python](https://github.com/vinta/awesome-python) - A currated list of the best Python packages by topic.